perezdanyer/cmssw/Alignment/OfflineValidation/README.md

-nIovInOnePlot          | 1 | Number of successive IOV:s drawn in a single plot is profile plots are drawn for each IOV. useLuminosityForTrends | true | true: For trend plots, make the width of the x-axis bin for each IOV proportional to the integrated luminosity within that IOV. false: Each IOV has the same bin width in x-axis. skipRunsWithNoData     | false | true: If an IOV defined in lumiPerIovFile does not have any data, do not draw empty space to the x-axis for this IOV. false: Draw empty space for IOV:s with no data. normalizeQAplots       | true | true: For track QA plots, normalize each distribution with its integral. false: No normalization for QA plots, show directly the counts. makeIovlistForSlides   | false | true: Create a text file to be used as input for prepareSlides.sh script for making latex presentation template with profile plots from each IOV. false: Do not do this. iovListForSlides       | "iovListForSlides.txt" | Name given to the above list.
+nIovInOnePlot          | 1 | Number of successive IOV:s drawn in a single plot is profile plots are drawn for each IOV. useLuminosityForTrends | true | true: For trend plots, make the width of the x-axis bin for each IOV proportional to the integrated luminosity within that IOV. false: Each IOV has the same bin width in x-axis. skipRunsWithNoData     | false | true: If an IOV defined in lumiPerIovFile does not have any data, do not draw empty space to the x-axis for this IOV. false: Draw empty space for IOV:s with no data. widePtBinBorders       | [3,5,10,20,50,100] | List for pT borders used in wide pT bin profiles.
+Also the trend plots are calculated using these pT borders.
+This needs to be set to same value as the profilePtBorders variable used in the corresponding validation analysis.
+The all-in-one config does this automatically for you. normalizeQAplots       | true | true: For track QA plots, normalize each distribution with its integral. false: No normalization for QA plots, show directly the counts. makeIovlistForSlides   | false | true: Create a text file to be used as input for prepareSlides.sh script for making latex presentation template with profile plots from each IOV. false: Do not do this. iovListForSlides       | "iovListForSlides.txt" | Name given to the above list.